 The CCPA applies to for-profit businesses that operate in California and collect the personal information of the state’s residents, if they meet any one of the following thresholds:

-- Have a gross annual, global revenue exceeding USD 25 million for the previous calendar year (adjusted to the Consumer Price Index)
+- Have a gross annual, global revenue exceeding USD 25 million for the previous calendar year (adjusted biennially for inflation; currently USD 26,625,000)

 - Receive, buy, sell, or share personal information of 100,000 or more consumers or households